 Avant-Garde Art \ Cocteau, Satie & Les Six [LTMCD 2402]

-The celebrated L'Album des Six of 1920 is a modest landmark in 20th century modern music.
-However the artful relationship between the young French composers of 'Les Six' and their mentors Erik Satie and Jean Cocteau forms an important cornerstone of the inter-war avant-garde.
+The celebrated L'Album des Six of 1920 may represent only a small landmark in 20th century modern music.
+Nevertheless the artful relationship between the young French composers of 'Les Six' and their mentors Erik Satie and Jean Cocteau forms an important cornerstone of the inter-war avant-garde.

 1. JEAN COCTEAU Introduces Les Six (1953)